mail2robbins/tv_alert_reader/TRAILING_STOP_LOSS_IMPLEMENTATION.md

 ## Notes

 - The minimum trail jump must be a multiple of ₹0.05 as per Dhan API requirements
+- **Critical**: Dhan API rejects orders with `trailingJump: 0.00`, so the parameter is completely omitted when trailing stop loss is disabled
 - If trailing stop loss is disabled, no `trailingJump` parameter is sent to the API
 - The implementation maintains backward compatibility with existing configurations